Fridge Stocking Strategies for 5-Minute Vegan Meals #1

 Healthy eating can be quick!
-The trick is to prep and cook veggies when I have time, so my fridge/ freezer is always stocked with vitamin-packed foods.
-That way if I get home from work late, and the fierce growling in my stomach threatens to disturb the neighbors next door, I won’t have to settle for pasta and canned sauce.
-By cooking a few things on the weekend, I’ll have lots of leftovers to make a new dish!
+The trick is to prep and cook veggies when you have time, so your fridge/ freezer is always stocked with vitamin-packed foods.
+That way if you get home from work late, you won’t have to settle for pasta and canned sauce.
+By cooking a few things on the weekend, you’ll have lots of leftovers to make a new dish!

 My top picks: